AthifahNurRahmanMD/AthifahNurRahmanMD.github.io/_posts/202-06-26-MathRent.md

 > **Note:** This project is still under active development.

-## 🔍 What is MathRent?

 MathRent is a modern, web-based rental management system built to streamline and digitize the equipment borrowing process at the Mathematics Department of Hasanuddin University 🎓.

-✨ Gone are the days of physical KTM handovers and messy paper forms.
+✨ Gone are the days of physical KTM(Kartu Tanda Mahasiswa) handovers and messy paper forms.

 With **React**, **TailwindCSS**, and **FastAPI** under the hood, MathRent offers a borrowing experience that’s: